Apollo Clone goes Pop Punk; Announces new single Something to Die For

 Something to Die For encompasses an Emo/Punk-Pop sound reminiscent of Blink 182 & Machine Gun Kelly.
 Consisting of live instrumentation, the track combines the textures and fast tempos of punk rock with the melodies and chord progressions of power pop.

 A passionate music lover from a young age, Apollo Clone discovered a proclivity towards singing and writing shortly after high school.
 When the shift to college had him transmute somber feelings and apprehensions into journaled lyrics, he soon got into rap & hip hop, continuously penning down emotional numbers to express depression and anxiety.
 Self-composition imminently followed as he found music to be a cathartic channel in actualizing emotional freedom.

 Apollo dropped out of college during his third year, moving to Los Angeles and delving sparsely into many temporary passions such as acting and videography, but finally decided that music held the ultimate call.
 Throughout this saga, each challenge during his rogue journey was translated into poignant missives to turn into songs.

 Says Apollo, "If somebody feels like the world doesn’t believe in them, I have a song for that.
 If someone has lived out of their car while trying to make it in a new city, I have a song for that.
 If someone has turned to drugs and alcohol to cope with the loneliness, only to watch those artificial companions release more demons over time, I have a song for that.
 If there’s someone out there that would give up the security of living near family, or the compassion from a partner that loves them but doesn’t support their journey, or even the safety of a corporate, salary paying position… if there’s someone that would give up on all of that before giving up on their dreams… come hear my message."

-For inquiries, interviews or promo copies of The Darkness contact firstname.lastname@example.org
+For inquiries, interviews or promo copies of Something to Die For contact firstname.lastname@example.org